Forest fires near Russian-held Chernobyl nuclear plant raise radiation fears, Ukraine says

 Ukrainian officials and firefighters could not carry out their usual functions in the area to extinguish the fires because of Russian control of the plant, the update added.
 It also warned that fires within “a 10-kilometer radius” [6.2 miles] of significant radioactive waste and contamination could pose a “particular danger.”

+Nuclear energy experts said the fires could also threaten critical electricity transmission lines, which were recently repaired.
+“The facilities themselves’ greatest vulnerability is a loss of power,” said Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists.

 Forest fires have occurred before near the defunct power plant, the scene of a 1986 catastrophe.
-Large quantities of radioactive material contaminated the land around the Chernobyl plant after the disaster, and a nearby city was evacuated.
+Large quantities of radioactive material contaminated the land around the Chernobyl nuclear site after the disaster, and a nearby city was evacuated.
 Today, an “exclusion zone,” where radioactive contamination is highest, covers about 1,000 square miles around the plant.

-Energoatom, Ukraine’s state-run nuclear company, said Monday that Russia’s seizure of the site meant crews were no longer able to monitor radiation levels there.
+Energoatom, Ukraine’s state-run nuclear company, said Monday that Russia’s seizure of the area meant crews were no longer able to monitor radiation levels there.
 It said the forest firefighting service was not able to work under Russian control.

 “There is no data on the current state of radiation pollution of the exclusion zone’s environment, which makes it impossible to adequately respond to threats,” Energoatom said, according to Reuters.
 “Radiation levels in the exclusion zone and beyond, including not only Ukraine, but also other countries, could significantly worsen.”

+Ukrainian Natural Resources Minister Ruslan Strelets said Tuesday, however, that radiation levels in the area are within the norms, according to AP.

+International Atomic Energy Agency Director General Rafael Mariano Grossi has been trying in vain to negotiate “a framework” that would allow IAEA experts into all of Ukraine’s nuclear facilities “to help maintain safety and security of the sites.”

-Scientists say seasonal forest fires, which typically occur in spring and summer, can release radiation trapped in the upper layers of soil around the nuclear plant.
+Scientists say seasonal forest fires, which typically occur in spring and summer, can release radiation trapped in the upper layers of soil around the nuclear site.
+Lyman said that tree roots have also taken up radioactive cesium, which could “get liberated in a plume of smoke from the fires.”

 Research from the Center for Security Studies published last year found that the smoke from forest fires can carry radioactive material, presenting a “cause for international concern.”